Here's what the steps look like to learn Python in the best way possible:

 Quizzes

-Apart from Programiz, here are other resources you can look for:
+Apart from Programiz, here are some other resources you can explore:

-Automate the Boring Stuff - One of the best resources you can get if you are into learning from books.
+Automate the Boring Stuff: One of the best books on Python if you’re into learning through books.

 FAQs